keghub/unit-testing-csharp/docs/advanced-topics/testing-httpclient.md

 }
 ```

-Quite interestingly, when converting the unit test above into one leveraging the `AutoData` attribute, we get the exact same unit test as the complexity of `IHttpClientFactory.CreateClient` is handled automatically by Moq, once AutoMoq is configured accordingly.
+Quite interestingly, when converting the unit test above into one leveraging the `AutoData` attribute, we get the exact same unit test as our example with a `HttpClient`.
+The complexity of `IHttpClientFactory.CreateClient` is handled automatically by Moq, once AutoMoq is configured accordingly.

 ```csharp
 [AttributeUsage(AttributeTargets.Method)]